Skip to the main content

 Clinical herbalists work one-on-one with clients.
 Their role depends on where they work and what type of herbology they practice.
 In general, they:

-• interview clients to learn their health profile (such as health problems, personal and family medical history, current medical prescriptions and lifestyle)
+• Interview clients to create a health profile including health problems, personal and family medical history, current medical prescriptions, and lifestyle

 Clinical herbalists work in clinics.
 They have specialized education and expertise.